WartClaes/Base/README.md

 If there is any need for some extra functionality, feel free to ask, or just add it yourself.

-## Grunt
+## Gulp

-The project includes a Grunt file
+The project includes a Gulp file

 ## Browser support